-Dr. Bernard “Bud” Hammes is Executive Director, Emeritus of Respecting Choices®.
-For the 32 years prior to this position, Dr. Hammes was a member of the medical staff, Director of Humanities, and Clinical Ethicist at Gundersen Health System in La Crosse, Wisconsin.
-As part of his position at Gundersen, he founded and helped develop the Respecting Choices program in the La Crosse region.
+Dr. Bernard “Bud” Hammes is Executive Director, Emeritus of Respecting Choices.
+For the 32 years prior to this position, Hammes was a member of the medical staff, Director of Humanities, and Clinical Ethicist at Gundersen Health System in La Crosse, Wisconsin.

 In 2015, he received recognition from the Tribeca Disruption Innovation Awards for the impact of the Respecting Choices program.
 This award celebrates those whose ideas have broken the mold to create remarkable impact.

 “All patients deserve care that is scientifically sound and person-centered.
 To provide the best care, we must achieve both.”

 Hiking, gardening, downhill skiing, waterskiing